BOTPanzer/Stardew-Pets/README.md

 ## How to use

 Stardew Pets can be found at the explorer panel.
-In case it does not appear, try right clicking in the background and see if it is disabled.
+In case it does not appear, try right clicking in the "EXPLORER" title on top and see if it is disabled.

 ## Pets